Child Injury Lawyers

 - Flotation devices and pool toys

 Injuries are by no means limited to these products or categories.
-If you believe your child’s injury was the result of a defective product, contact a law firm like the Law Office of James Scott Farrin that has experience in both child injury and defective product cases.
+If you believe your child’s injury was the result of a defective product, contact a law firm like the Law Offices of James Scott Farrin that has experience in both child injury and defective product cases.

 Who Is Liable for My Child’s Injury Due to a Defective Product?